<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 Pouring over spreadsheets can be enlightening but also draining.

 Tasking ChatGPT with data analysis can help speed up the time it takes finance teams to generate insights.
-Of course, ChatGPT isn’t a complete replacement for any FP&A software, but a compliment to finance teams by allowing AI to extract value from their data faster.
+Of course, ChatGPT isn’t a replacement for FP&A jobs or FP&A software but a complement to finance teams by allowing AI to extract value from their data faster.

 You can also use ChatGPT for routine tasks like answering questions that might come from senior leadership, like explaining the trends and implications from the previous quarter’s sales.